joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/03/11/world/americas/blinken-haiti-aid-gangs.html

 **3 Children and 2 Adults Killed as School Bus and Truck Collide in Illinois**\
-`All four people in the bus died, as did the driver of a semi-truck, the authorities said.
+`All four people in the bus died, as did the driver of a semi-truck, the authorities.
 The school district canceled classes on Tuesday and Wednesday out of respect for the victims.`\
 https://nytimes.com/2024/03/11/us/urlillinois-school-bus-crash-five-dead.html

 **Netanyahu’s Coalition ‘May Be in Jeopardy,’ Intelligence Report Says**\